 Vibrant Senior Living Options for Your Parents at Silver Maples of Chelsea

 If you’re still exploring options and aren’t quite ready to visit, we encourage you to get to know us from afar by visiting our website; there you can access floor plans, included services, pricing and video tours of several floor plans.
 Or, connect with us on Facebook to get a peek at daily life at Silver Maples.
 You’ll see programs we’re offering, events we’re celebrating and places we’re exploring.
-When you’re ready to learn more, we invite you to schedule a tour to experience our community first-hand; you’ll feel the warmth of the community the minute you walk through the doors.
-We look forward to helping your family some time soon!
+When you’re ready to learn more, we invite you to schedule a tour to experience our award-winning community first-hand; you’ll feel the warmth of the community the minute you walk through the doors.